hammal/cbadc/docs/source/control-bounded_converters.rst

 interconnected.
 In comparison, the control-bounded DE pose no such restrictions but instead enables a vast AS and DC design space.

-Interestingly, :doc:`any MASH converter can be written in the form of a control-bounded A/D converter<MASH_delta_sigma>` and thereby benefit from using the simple design procedure of the DE as opposed to the conventional way of a digital cancellation logic followed by a decimation filter.
+Interestingly, any continuous-time :math:`\Delta\Sigma` modulator can be written in the form of a control-bounded A/D converter and thereby benefit from using the same tools, simulators, and reconstruction filters as any other CBADC converter, see :doc:`the CTDS tutorial <./tutorials/b_high_level_simulation/plot_i_simulating_a_delta_sigma_modulator>`.

 ======================
 References